-Always read the labels on all over-the-counter (OTC) medications, especially if you have blood pressure of 120/80 mm Hg or greater.
+Always read the labels on all over-the-counter medications, especially if you have high blood pressure (HBP or hypertension).
 Look for warnings to those with high blood pressure and to those who take blood pressure medications.
-Better yet, if you have high blood pressure and certainly if you are on prescription medication, consult your healthcare professional before taking any over-the-counter medications or supplements.
+If you have high blood pressure and certainly if you are on prescription medication, consult your healthcare professional before taking any OTC medications or supplements.

-There are no special pills, vitamins or drinks that can substitute for prescriptions and lifestyle modifications.
-Talk to your healthcare provider before taking any OTC drug or supplement that claims to lower your blood pressure.
-They may not work as advertised, and they may interfere with other medications.
+There are no special pills, vitamins or drinks that can substitute for prescription medications and lifestyle modifications.
+Talk to your healthcare provider before taking any over-the-counter drug or supplement that claims to lower your blood pressure.
+They may not work as advertised and/or interfere with other medications.

 People with high blood pressure should be aware that the use of decongestants may raise blood pressure or interfere with the effectiveness of some prescribed blood pressure medications.
-Many over-the-counter cold and flu preparations contain decongestants such as:
+Be aware of over-the-counter cold and flu preparations that contain decongestants such as:

-Some OTCs are high in sodium, which can also raise blood pressure.
+Some over-the-counter medications are high in sodium, which can also raise blood pressure.
 Look at the active and inactive ingredients lists for words like “sodium” or “soda.”
 Note the amount of sodium in the medication.
-People with high blood pressure should consume less than 1,500 mg of sodium per day from all sources; one dose of some OTCs can contain more than a whole day’s allowance.
+People with high blood pressure should consume less than 1,500 mg of sodium per day from all sources — one dose of some OTCs can contain more than a whole day’s allowance.